GowthamRam2000/openflights-semantic-explorer-MariaDb-Hackathon/README.md

    python -m etl.load_openflights
    ```

-   This upserts airports and airlines, then inserts routes (auto-increment primary key).
+   This upserts airports and airlines, then idempotently merges routes using a generated `route_key` so rerunning the loader will not create duplicates.
 On a fresh database the command finishes in under a minute.

 The loader also writes descriptive CSV dumps into `tmp/` to help inspect the generated text.